Buying A House In California: Facts And Tips

 Attorneys Are Not Required

 Some states require a lawyer to represent both the seller and the buyer at closing, but California does not.
-While this can save you money and may speed up the process, it may be worthwhile to hire a local attorney if you have questions that your agent cannot answer or if the transaction is more confusing or complicated than originally thought.
+While this can save you money and may speed up the process, it may be worthwhile to hire a local closing attorney or escrow agent if you have questions that your agent cannot answer, are a first-time home buyer or if the transaction is more confusing or complicated than originally thought.

 Presence At Closing Is Not Required

 California law allows buyers and sellers to be represented by real estate brokers and agents at the closing table.
 This can be an advantage to both buyers and sellers since they won’t need to worry about scheduling conflicts holding up the actual closing.

 The requirements to buy a house in California with an FHA or conventional loan are pretty standard.
 While it’ll depend on the type of home loan you get, you’ll need to have: